-But it’s the real-time footage of bullying that makes this movie far more powerful than any parade of bullying experts on an evening news magazine — and much more germane for young viewers.
+But it’s the real-time footage of bullying that makes this movie far more powerful than any parade of experts on an evening news magazine — and much more germane for young viewers.
 Finally, children’s experience is put up front and center without adult rhetoric muddying the issue.
 The low-profile filmmakers, using a tiny video camera that more resembles a device for still photography, spent weeks on school campuses filming all sorts of events — from school performances to classes.
 The result is that children forgot the filmmakers were there and actual bullying proceeded as it does in real life: uninhibited by adult eyes.
-We witness cruelty, verbal obscenities and physical assault of the sort that many parents remain blissfully ignorant are part and parcel of their children’s lives.
+We witness cruelty, verbal obscenities, and physical assault of the sort that many parents remain blissfully ignorant are part and parcel of their children’s lives.

 In fact, the obliviousness of adults and their failure to take bullying seriously is one of the most disturbing aspects of Bully.
 We witness graphic scenes from the violent frontlines of childhood, but when kids attempt to report back from the warzone of their daily lives, the adults fail, again and again, to get it.
 This bad behavior on the part of adults serves as an excellent talking point with your child — to build a bridge with them and make them understand you will never respond the same way.
-And it’s one of the strongest reasons to overlook the movie’s adults-only rating.
+And it’s one of the strongest reasons to overlook the movie’s PG-13 rating.
 In the film, a brief respite of domestic normality for a bullied boy turns noxious when his otherwise well-meaning father chides him for being bullied, inquiring if he actually likes it.
 In another excruciating scene, a teacher pressures a bullied boy to shake hands with his clearly unrepentant tormenter.
 When the bullied child refuses, the teacher suggests it’s his fault for not being friendly.

 Finally, and most egregiously, we get to watch principals and school board officials spin their “kids will be kids” PR campaigns exonerating themselves of responsibility.
-In a scene that makes my stomach turn to even recall a principal assures parents whose son has been repeatedly assaulted and whose head has been crushed underneath a bus seat: “I’ve been on that bus and those kids are as good as gold.”
+In a scene that makes my stomach turn to even recall, a principal assures parents whose son has been repeatedly assaulted and whose head has been crushed underneath a bus seat: “I’ve been on that bus and those kids are as good as gold.”

 We’ve all seen documentaries that push the limits to make their point, with snow jobs, exaggeration, and willful lack of balance.
 But this is no Michael Moore flick.
 At the end of the screening, we asked about the adults whose actions we found so appalling.
 Had they seen the film?
 How many lawsuits were pending from angry educators?
 But the filmmakers went to great lengths to be careful.
 After the film had been edited into a cohesive story, they returned and watched the film with those adults who got it terribly wrong.
 The fact that these educators made no objection to the film’s release redeems them to some extent.
 These education professionals may have been clueless, but they meant no harm.

 So when the Motion Picture Association of America initially gave the film an R rating for the seven-odd f-bombs issuing from the mouths of babes, it provoked uproar about the state of our ratings system and whether the film would lose an important target audience.
 A Michigan high school student started a change.org petition asking the MPAA to give the film a PG-13 rating instead.
-The petition received more than 500,000 signatures, and Bully ultimately received a PG-13 rating.
+The petition received more than 500,000 signatures, and Bully ultimately received its PG-13 rating.